 The policy listed below is not for students taking graduate-level courses that count toward the Gallatin-Wagner BA-MPA or the Gallatin-College of Global Public Health BA-MPH Dual Degree Programs.
 Students enrolled in the Gallatin-Wagner BA-MPA Dual Degree Program should read the policy governing the graduate-level courses that count toward the BA-MPA Dual Degree.
 Students enrolled in the Gallatin-College of Global Public Health BA-MPH Dual Degree should read the policy governing the graduate-level courses that count toward the BA-MPH Dual Degree.

 Some graduate courses at NYU are open to undergraduate students, and students may register for these classes on Albert after receiving adviser approval.
-For all other graduate courses, a student must request permission from both his or her adviser and the department offering the course before being permitted to register.
+For all other graduate courses, students must request permission from both their adviser and the department offering the course before being permitted to register.

 For graduates of Gallatin's BA program, 6 units earned in graduate-level courses may be